 Gendervariant: A term, often used by the medical community, to describe children and youth who dress, behave, or express themselves in a way that does not conform to dominant gender norms.
 (See “gender nonconforming.”)
 People outside the medical community tend to avoid this term because they feel it suggests these identities are abnormal, preferring terms such as "gender expansive" and "gender creative."

 Homophobia: An aversion to lesbian or gay people that often manifests itself in the form of prejudice and bias.
 Similarly, “biphobia” is an aversion to bisexuality and people who are bisexual, and “transphobia” is an aversion to people who are transgender.
 “Homophobic,” “biphobic,” and “transphobic” are the related adjectives.
 Collectively, these attitudes are referred to as “anti- LGBTQ bias.”

 Homosexual: An outdated clinical term often considered derogatory and offensive, as opposed to the preferred terms, “gay” and “lesbian.”

-LGBT: An acronym for lesbian, gay, bisexual, and transgender which refers to these individuals collectively.
+LGBT: An acronym that collectively refers to individuals who are lesbian, gay, bisexual, or transgender.
 It is sometimes stated as “GLBT” (gay, lesbian, bi, and transgender).
-Occasionally, the acronym is stated as “LGBTA” to include asexuals or allies, “LGBTQ,” with “Q” representing queer or questioning, or “LGBTI,” with the “I” representing intersex.
+Occasionally, the acronym is stated as “LGBTA” to include people who are asexual or allies, “LGBTQ,” with “Q” representing queer or questioning, or “LGBTI,” with the “I” representing intersex.